Last updated on December 22, 2024

 How to meet characters at Hollywood Studios

 There are some fun opportunities to meet characters at Hollywood Studios, but the lines can be long for the ‘big hitters’ like Woody and Buzz Lightyear.
-Olaf is the only character available via Genie+ so it’s worth booking that in if your kids are Frozen fans.
+There is no longer the option to book lightning lanes to meet characters (you used to be able to do this for Olaf), so there’s no way to avoid the lines.

 There are lots of Star Wars characters who wander around Galaxy’s Edge, so that’s a good spot for simply walking around and seeing who you can spot.
 Our kids especially loved seeing Chewie and BB-8!